amesaine/colejak/README.md

 Design Decisions
 ----------------

+- When referring to the layout's statistical performance, it is measured using Keyboard Layout Analyzer - SteveP's fork.
+This means that we have yet to take into account the usage of modifier, special, arrow, compose, and dead keys.

+- The term fingers mean the thumbs are excluded.
+All 5 fingers on one hand are referred to as hand.

 ### Colemak-DH Foundation

 Before choosing a layout, I tried creating one from scratch.
 I ended up with